target/cloudpunch/docs/configuration.md

   - `userdata` - A list of commands processed by shell to run during the cloud-init process.
 This is used to setup the server role for specific environments and tests

 - `client` - Properties that apply to the client role.
-The client role is a slave that is designated as a client during creation and when tests are running. `client` has the following sub keys:
+The client role is a worker that is designated as a client during creation and when tests are running. `client` has the following sub keys:

   - `flavor` - The name of the flavor to use when creating the instance.
 This must be the name and not an ID